rootwork/dotfiles/SETUP.md

 launch "Startup Applications" and add
 `sudo systemctl start logid && sudo systemctl restart logid` (yes, start and then restart) as a custom command.

-## Mint theme updates

-For some reason not all theme settings are exported to config items.

-* Run **Themes**, go to the "Settings" tab, under "Scrollbar behavior" uncheck the first item, check the next two, and set scrollbar width to 12px.
-* Run and add programs to the quick launch bar, such as Nemo, Sublime Text, Firefox, Thunderbird, Ferdi.

 ## Add some Nemo actions